welker114/Home_lab_project_setup/README.md

 1. **Configure networking mode**

    * VMware → VM Settings → Network Adapter → Select **Bridged** (IP config from my home router)
-   - This allows my VM and host PC to be in the same network so they can communicate
+   - This allows my VM and host PC to be in the same network so they can communicate.
+Given that with bridged network the VM takes its IP address from the same DHCP server as your host PC.

 2. **Test internet access**